Solidago gigantea: Environmental impact

 Solidago gigantea is highly invasive throughout Europe and Asia.
 In its non-native range, it exerts a negative impact on native communities by decreasing species richness and diversity, apparently due to its intense competitive effects, rapid growth, or polyploidization.
 In the non-native European range, several management options are applied, such as periodical flooding, mowing, mulching, grazing, or herbicide to reduce the negative impact of the species on native biodiversity.

 Diseases

 Parasitized by the Basidiomycete Coleosporium asterum.

+Galls

+This species is host to the following insect induced galls: